atom-box/tatll/posts/whats-the-plan-call-indivisible.md

 ## Boycotts
 Works at Target, Disney+.
 Doesn't work at Sinclair maybe.

-## Schumer, government shut down
-Democrats have improved: this time they drew a line in the sand.
-ACA, Medicare restore, an end to recisions nonsense as the line in the sand.
-Unfortunately, leaders are followers.
-So we have to lead the Gillibrand senators in this.

 ## Attract young people to Indivisible
 "Protect our democracy, protect our existing system" - not a frame that works with young people.
 They start from feeling that the system has failed them.